niehusst/net-go/backend/README.md

 As per the Gin library setup instructions, Golang v1.13+ is required to run this app.

-Run `go get .` when located within this directory (`backend/`) to download all the Go module deps.
+Run `go get .` when located within the project root to download all the Go module deps.

-You can run the server on localhost by running in the terminal:
+You can run the server on localhost by running in the terminal(also from project root):
 ```
-go run main.go
+go run .
 ```